I love giving tips on how to make beautiful decorations out of common items.

 Bandits always leave their mark on the houses they rob (at least according to Home Alone), and I always leave my mark when I go out to eat.
 Literally, every restaurant, dining hall, or wedding I go to that has cloth napkins; I always leave roses on the table.
 I can't help myself.

 We all have our hobbies.
 And if you follow these simple instructions, you can leave roses wherever you go too!

 - Starched napkins will hold their shape better than regular cloth napkins.

 - Try using different colored napkins to add more character and creativity.

 To begin, spread out your napkin in front of you.
 Fold over about an inch of the cloth.
-Then fold the same amount of cloth backwards, the other way.
-Continue to alternate the side to which you fold the cloth, so that the whole napkin ends up folded like an accordion.
+Then fold the same amount of cloth backward, the other way.
+Continue to alternate the side to which you fold the cloth so that the whole napkin ends up folded like an accordion.

 Once your napkin has been folded into an accordion, it should look like a long, one-inch strip.
 It's ok if your napkin was not folded absolutely perfectly and some of the folds don't line up evenly.
 It just needs to be approximate.

 This part is a little tricky.
 It took me a couple of tries to get it right, and lucky me, I had someone standing right next to me to show me how to do it.
-I still have trouble at this point sometimes, and have to start over.
+I still have trouble at this point sometimes and have to start over.
 Fret not.
+We're almost there!

 Now that it is all folded together, flip it over.
 Feel free to fluff it out a bit to your liking.
 I promise that the flower police are not going to come and inspect it.
 Just do whatever you need to make it look good.